MieDB-100k: A Comprehensive Dataset for Medical Image Editing: Introduction

 We evaluate existing open-source and closed-source multi-modal generative models on \datasetname\ and argue that most of them cannot perform well in medical image editing.
 To further validate the reliability and utility of \datasetname, we finetune the OmniGen2 baseline on our dataset.
 Experimental results demonstrate that \datasetname\ facilitates a substantial performance leap in medical image editing tasks, surpassing or matching SOTA models including Nano Banana Pro.
 It also exhibits strong generalization ability driven by the synergy of understanding and generation tasks.
 We anticipate that this dataset will serve as a cornerstone for future advancements in specialized medical image editing.

-Our contributions can be summarized as follows: (1) We propose a credible and scalable data curation pipeline to construct \textbf{\datasetname}, a large-scale, high-quality and highly diverse dataset for medical image editing with \numberoftarget\ targets and 10 medical image modalities.
+Our contributions can be summarized as follows: (1) We propose \textbf{\datasetname}, a large-scale, high-quality and highly diverse dataset for medical image editing with \numberoftarget\ targets and 10 medical image modalities.
+It is constructed via a credible and scalable data curation pipeline.
 (2) We first \textbf{unify the medical image understanding and generation} into the paradigm of edit, and find that joint training yields performance gains for specific tasks.
-(3) We evaluate popular open-source and closed-source multimodal generative models on \textbf{\datasetname}, and observe that training with our data can significantly strengthens the model's capacity for medical image editing.
+(3) We evaluate popular open-source and closed-source multimodal generative models on \textbf{\datasetname}, and observe that training with our data can significantly strengthen the model's capacity for medical image editing.